 The School of Nursing follows a Grievance Procedure for the resolution of formal student complaints or concerns.
-Formal complaints must be made in writing to the Dean of the School of Nursing and the Graduate Programs Chair.
-The formal complaint must include specific information, including the nature of the complaint and evidence supporting of the complaint.
+Formal complaints must be made in writing to the Graduate Chair.
+The formal complaint must include specific information, including the nature of the complaint and evidence supporting the complaint.
 An investigation is initiated within seven (7) days of receipt.
 In cases of alleged arbitrary, inconsistent, or discriminatory grading, the following review process will be followed in the School of Nursing:

 - 1. In on-campus courses, the student will request a meeting with the course faculty to review the basis for the grade.
 In online courses, the student will request an online or telephone conference with the faculty to review the basis for the grade. - 2.
-If the student is not satisfied with the meeting or conference with the course faculty, the may appeal to the Graduate Program Chair.
-The Graduate Program Chair will seek to mediate the issue between the student and the course faculty. - 3.
-If the student is unsatisfied with the findings and recommendations by the Graduate Program Chair, the student may appeal to the Dean of the School of Nursing.
+If the student is not satisfied with the meeting or conference with the course faculty, the student may appeal to the Graduate Chair.
+The Graduate Chair will seek to mediate the issue between the student and the course faculty. - 3.
+If the student is unsatisfied with the findings and recommendations by the

+Graduate Chair, the student may appeal to the Dean of the School of Nursing.
 The Dean will meet with the student, confer with the course faculty member, and then make the final decision.
 The student should be notified of the decision within fourteen (14) days of submission of their formal complaint.